rhicking/mywork/README.md

-# Siren
+# mywork

 **A Serverless V2Ray Tunnel Optimized for Indonesia**

-We are cloning a public repository by using its URL [FoolVPN-ID Siren](https://github.com/FoolVPN-ID/Siren) Siren is a lightweight and serverless V2Ray tunnel built on [Cloudflare Workers](https://workers.cloudflare.com/), supporting modern proxy protocols.
+We are cloning a public repository by using its URL [rhicking mywork](https://github.com/rhicking/mywork) Siren is a lightweight and serverless V2Ray tunnel built on [Cloudflare Workers](https://workers.cloudflare.com/), supporting modern proxy protocols.
 It offers fast, secure, and scalable deployment without the need for a traditional VPS.